San Francisco Composite

 SAN FRANCISCO COMPOSITE IS A DIVERSE GROUP OF YOUNG PEOPLE COMING TOGETHER TO SHARE THE EXPERIENCE OF MOUNTAIN BIKE RACING.

-Complete this form to register for the 2023-2024 season!
+Complete this form to register for the 2026-2027 season!

-We've grown from four athletes to a close-knit team of about 40 riders from different San Francisco High Schools.
+We've grown from four athletes to a close-knit team of about 40 riders from different San Francisco Middle & High Schools.
 Student athletes range from total beginners, to casual adventure seekers, to advanced competitive racers.

 SF Team Composite Ethos Video